How to Convert Word to PDF: Solving Common Document Conversion Problems

 It is not uncommon for a company’s chosen conversion application to suffer damages.
 This usually happens when high-volume conversion is needed on a daily basis, which slows down the system and translates into long waits for employees.
 When employees are spinning their wheels waiting on a slow system, their efficiency is wasted, money is lost, and eventually so is their overall satisfaction with their professional lives.

-DocConverter was specifically created to work with massive volumes of documents without the need for a third-party application by utilizing it's available V12 Engine.
+DocConverter was specifically created to work with massive volumes of documents without the need for a third-party applications.

 Therefore, the users' operating system and servers will not suffer due to high usage.
 The elimination of a third-party application has many benefits, including the ability to convert .doc/.docx and .xls/.xlsx files without the need of first converting them into a Microsoft Office® document.